Hi! I’m Amy, owner of Cycle Forward.

 Amy Camp, owner of Cycle Forward, is a trails and tourism consultant, a placemaker, and an ICF-certified professional coach.
 She helped to launch the nationally-recognized Trail Town Program® in 2007, and now consults communities on how they can rethink trails and tourism.

 She has consulted and led workshops throughout Appalachia, the Rust Belt, and other locations in the U.S. and Canada.
 Her clients have included the Rails-to-Trails Conservancy, Project for Public Spaces, UNESCO Fundy Biosphere Reserve, Pennsylvania Recreation & Park Society, Pennsylvania Environmental Council, and the Gros Morne Institute for Sustainable Tourism.

 Amy is an Associate Certified Coach (ACC) through the International Coach Federation and uses her coaching skills both in her consulting engagements and in facilitating nature-based retreats and workshops.
 She served on the Board of American Trails from 2012-17, acting as Board Secretary and Chair of the Hulet Hornbeck Emerging Leaders Scholarship Program.
-She currently serves on the Board of ICF Pittsburgh.
+She served on the Board of ICF Pittsburgh from 2017-19.
 She lives in Pittsburgh, Pennsylvania, where she first grew to love communities and began her work to help improve them.

 - Master of Public Administration, University of Pittsburgh

 - Main Street management, East Carson Street National Historic District

 - Edge of the Wedge Experiential Travel Course (NL, Canada)